yigityalin/coaction/README.md

 ## What is coaction for?
-coaction can create and run simulations for any Markov game whose stage ransitions and rewards can be represented by multi-dimensional array.
+coaction can create and run simulations for any Markov game whose stage transitions and rewards can be represented by multi-dimensional array.
 It provides implementations of popular learning dynamics such as fictitious play and individual Q-learning.
 Since the library is created for research, it also allows users to implement their own agents and run the simulations without the extra burden of parallelization and logging.

 ## How to use